 You’ll find more than 4000 species of plants such as orchids, spices, medicinal plants, and various palm trees.

 There is also a gigantic Banyan tree, covering a surface of about 2000 square meters.

-My favorite, however, are the flying foxes, hanging from the trees in incredible numbers, and the windblown trees on Cook’s Pine Avenue.
+My favorites, however, are the flying foxes, hanging from the trees in incredible numbers, and the windblown trees on Cook’s Pine Avenue.

 The garden is open to the public every day from 7:30 a. m. till 5 p. m.

 Entrance fee for foreign tourists is 1500 LKR for adults and 750 LKR for children under 12 years of age.
 Students pay 1000 LKR.

 They have a cafeteria on the premises that is open from 10 a. m. till closure.